 - Terms and conditions.
-All cards with credit card deals come with terms and conditions.
-Whether this refers to the promotional period and revert rate or spend requirements to earn bonus points, it’s important to make sure these conditions align with your spending behaviours.
+All credit card deals come with terms and conditions.
+Whether this refers to the promotional period and revert rate or spend requirements to earn bonus points, it’s important to make sure these conditions fit with your spending patterns.

 - Costs.
-Cards with special offers can come with higher costs than standard cards, so you’ll need to make sure the interest rates or annual fees don’t counteract the savings or value you’ll receive from the deal.
+Cards with special offers and extra features can come with higher costs than standard cards, so you’ll need to make sure the interest rates or annual fees don’t counteract the savings or value you’ll receive from the deal.

 Credit card deals are a great way to get extra value out of the card you choose.
 As these offers only last for a limited time, make sure you compare the ongoing features and apply during the promotional offer period so you can get the most out of the card you choose.

 Frequently asked questions from our users